NiveditJain/Ooad_project/README.md

 ``` batch
 ./start
 ```
 This will check all the requirements and tell you in case the requirements are not met.
 In case all the requirements are met it will start running your code.

 However you can also follow the following instructions to install all the requirements.

+#### G++ Compiler